Gran Turismo Sport

 Gran Turismo Sport is a 2017 sim racing video game developed by Polyphony Digital and published by Sony Interactive Entertainment for the PlayStation 4.
 It is the twelfth game in the Gran Turismo series.

 One of Gran Turismo Sports main focuses is competitive online racing, supported by the international governing body of motorsport, the Fédération Internationale de l'Automobile (FIA), and serving as the platform for the FIA-Certified Gran Turismo Championships.
 The game launched with 168 cars and 29 tracks; post-launch game updates have brought the count to 338 cars and 82 track configurations as of July 2021.
 The free updates also added a more traditional single-player campaign mode to the game.
 The game sold 12.977 million, making it the second highest selling game in the franchise.

 Gran Turismo Sport was followed by Gran Turismo 7, which was released on March 4, 2022.
-Online services were permanently shut down on January 31, 2024 with all DLCs delisted on the PlayStation Store on December 1, 2023.
+The game's online services were permanently discontinued on January 31, 2024, with all DLCs delisted on the PlayStation Store on December 1, 2023.